rabbitt/runtime_dependency_manager/README.md

         import pymongo
         from bson import ObjectId

+    # tries to install package PyYAML and then runs the 'with' code block if
+    # the install was successful.
+Internally verifies installation using the
+    # provided 'module_name' (yaml), instead of the package name (PyYAML)
+    with mgr.immediately_install_package('PyYAML', '>=6', module_name='yaml'):
+        import yaml

     # tries to install package __nonexistant-package_ and then runs the 'with'
     # code block if the install was successful.
     with mgr.immediately_install_package('_nonexistant-package_', '>1.0'):